GuenterQuast/mimoCoRB/builddoc/index.rst

 techniques must be applied.
 Data consumers may be obligatory ones, i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
-A second type of consumer (random consumers or "observers") receives an event copy from the buffer manager upon request, without interrupting the data acquisition process.
+A second type of consumers (random consumers or "observers") receive an event copy from the buffer manager upon request, without interrupting the data acquisition process.
 Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.

-This project originated from an effort to structure and generalize data acquisition for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT).
+This project originated from an effort to structure and generalize data acquisition for several experiments in advanced physics laboratory courses at Karlsruhe Institute of Technology (KIT) and has been extensively tested unter Ubuntu Linux.

 As a simple demonstration, we provide data from simulated signals as would be recorded by a detector for cosmic muons with four detection layers.